Akash-S-010/LockMySeat_movie_ticket_booking/README.md

 ---

 ## 🙌 Acknowledgments
-- Inspired by BookMyShow and the cinema booking industry.
+- Inspired by BookMyShow and Film industry.

 ---